botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 - `tip`: Use for things that are not strictly necessary to know, but can be helpful or improve the reader's experience.
 - `premium`: Use it to indicate that a feature is only available to premium users.

-Callouts are best accompanied with a meaningful title (e.g. `Note: Required Permissions`) to help those with a screen reader understanding what's going on, and to make it easier for all readers to quickly understand the point of the callout.
+Callouts are best accompanied with a meaningful title (e.g. `Note: Required Permissions`) to help screen readers provide useful context, and to make it easier for all readers to quickly understand the point of the callout.
 When you feel your title is far too redundant with the content of the callout, that generally is clear indication that the callout is not neceessary and the content can just be integrated into the main text instead.

 > [!TIP]
 > If you use VSCode, this project provides custom workspace snippets to insert callouts, which you can activate in Markdown files by typing <kbd>Ctrl</kbd> + <kbd>Space</kbd> followed by `note`, `tip`, `warning`, or `danger`.